andrewindeche/clientorder/README.md

 <p><b>Endpoints</b></p>
 <ul>
-<li>Use POSTMAN or any API tool to test the endpoints after login.</li>
+<li>Preferably Use POSTMAN or any API tool to test the endpoints after login.</li>
 <li>Orders can only be made by authenticated users.</li>
 </ul>